Pre-Employment Credit Checks: What are They and What's On Them?

 Bad credit can be an obstacle, but it's rarely a deal breaker.

-Even if you have bad credit, that doesn’t mean you automatically have to give up on a job you want that will be taking it into consideration.
+Even if you have bad credit, that doesn’t mean you automatically have to give up on a job you want.
 Fortunately, Ketan Kapoor, CEO & co-founder of Mettl, offered us a guide to managing the job application process when you have less than ideal credit: